 Are you undecided?
 The SAMs can help!
 They can help you narrow down which courses to take and help you fill your PLAN requirements along the way.
 Please feel free to reach out to any SAM via email!

-|Lena Syed||Nutrition & Dietetics, Pre-Dental track||Chemistry|
+|Lena Syed||Nutrition & Dietetics, Economics, Pre-Dental||Biology and Biostatistics|

 Get to know our SAMs

 Audra is a sophomore student at Simmons.
 She is from New Hampshire and is studying Social Work.
 In her free time, she enjoys listening to music and spending time with loved ones.
 She loves dogs and fashion, but not together.
 She is very open minded to new people and opportunities.
 Feel free to say hello!

 Sarah DeFanti is a sophomore in the Nursing Program.
 She is working towards a minor in Spanish as well as applying to the 4+1 Nurse Practioner program.
 Sarah is a member of the Student Nursing Association here at Simmons as well.
 Aside from classes, Sarah loves to create art, listen to music, and watch the Office and Parks and Recreation.
 She is thrilled to be part of the SAM team!